untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 • $4,340 / 2,500lb = $1.74 per pound

-Remember the national average is $3.75/lb.
 By raising your own pigs, you can have higher quality meat for less than half of market prices.
 You can also make a great profit while still charging less than the competition.

 The Process of Processing

 Some butchers will slaughter livestock themselves, while others outsource.
-You may need to make two appointments – one with a slaughterhouse and one with the butcher.
+You may need to make two appointments – one with a slaughterhouse and one with a butcher.
 They typically take care of the transportation between the two.

 Consider loading the pigs onto the trailer the day before your butcher appointment in case it takes longer than anticipated.
 You can bait the animals using feed or fresh produce to get them to walk onto the trailer.